 Guan Hoe Soon Restaurant

-Known to be one of Singapore’s oldest Peranakan restaurants (established 1953), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
-Choose from items like ayam buah keluak, sayor lodeh, and udang assam pedas.
-All dishes come in three sizes – small, medium, and large.
+Known to be one of Singapore’s oldest Peranakan restaurants (it’s established 1953!), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
+Choose from items like ayam buah keluak, sayur lodeh (vegetables in coconut curry), and udang assam pedas (prawns in a spicy tamarind sauce).
+Heads up, all dishes come in three sizes – small, medium, and large.

 Guan Hoe Soon Restaurant, 38/40 Joo Chiat Place, Singapore 427762, p.
 6344 2761.

 While not a restaurant, this is one Peranakan private dining experience that you should scribble onto your must-eat list.
 An idea cooked up by Cultural Medallion winner and long-time leader of the Singapore Symphony Orchestra, Lynnette Seah, keen diners either adjourn to her abode or invite her specially to prepare a private feast of dishes like buah keluak rice, bakwan kepiting and sayur lodeh.
 You can only taste her cooking via referrals, so visit this website to learn more.

 Lynnette’s Kitchen, book online